brimdata/zed/docs/data-model/zed.md

 * The enum type with fewer symbols than other is ordered before the other.
 * Two enum types with same the number of symbols are ordered according to the type order of the constituent types in left to right order.

-### 2.6 Map

-A map represents a list of zero or more key-value pairs, where the keys have a common Zed type and the values have a common Zed type.

-Each key across an instance of a map value must be a unique value.

-A map value may be empty.

-A map type is uniquely defined by its key type and value type.

-The type order of two map types is as follows is
-* the type order of their key types,
-* or if they are the same, then the order of their key types.

 ### 2.7 Error